replete/biscuitman/README.md

 ```

 ## Notes
-This is a brand new pre-1.0 project and needs more testing and iteration, and isn't going to suit all circumstances yet.
+This is a brand new pre-1.0 project and needs more testing and iteration, and isn't going to suit all circumstances yet, although I'm using it on live sites.

 There are number of features we might want to add, such as forcing the popup to show and not allow use of the site until consent choice is made.